InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2019/income-profit/2019-01-18-november-december-2018-income-report.markdown

 </figure>
 </center>
 <br>
-If you read my [reverse advent calendar](/posts/special-kind-of-advent.html){:target="_blank"} post, you'll know all about my plan to support the local foodbank.
+If you read my [reverse advent calendar](/posts/special-kind-of-advent.html){:target="_blank" rel="noopener"} post, you'll know all about my plan to support the local foodbank.
 At the end of November I dropped off my advent calendar box at a Tesco collection point.
 <center>
 <figure>
     <img src='/i/2019/income-profit/nov-dec-2018/reverse-advent.png' alt='November and December Income and Profit Report, all of the items I put into my reverse advent calendar to donate to the foodbank'>